Retirement

 How do I estimate my FERS Supplement amount?

 The quick formula is: (Your estimated Social Security benefit at 62 / 40) x your years of FERS service.
 For example, if your Social Security estimate at 62 is $24,000 and you have 25 years of FERS service, your annual supplement would be approximately ($24,000 / 40) x 25 = $15,000, or $1,250 per month.
-Use our FERS Retirement Calculator for a more comprehensive estimate.
+Use our FERS Retirement Calculator for a more detailed estimate.

 Sources: